gatesbydude/producthud-catppuccin/README.md

 # Installation
 1. Download the zip/clone the repo.
-Extract the folders into tf/custom/producthud/customizations/color_themes.
+Extract the directory into tf/custom/producthud/customizations/color_themes.
 2. Open up color_theme.res file in tf/custom/producthud/customizations/.
 Comment all lines using `//` and then paste the following

 ```